 Awareness of Death While We Are Still Alive

-However, it is less clear if any animals other than humans understand that they themselves will eventually die.
+However, it is less clear if any animals other than humans understand that they themselves will eventually die; they have no apparent sense of their future death.
 Although most animals have a clear sense of danger, we don’t know if they can distinguish danger of harm from mortal danger.

 If humans are the only animals that understand that they themselves will inevitably die, then only humans are burdened by anxiety over their eventual deaths.
 Dealing with that anxiety is a major part of dealing with death emotionally and intellectually, a topic which we will take up shortly.

 Before we look at the ways to handle Death intellectually and emotionally, we should say a few things about what to do with the bodies of folks who die before us.

 The bodies of living organisms begin to decompose shortly after death.
 Decaying flesh often contains deadly botulinum, cholera, and anthrax bacteria.
 As a result, many animals have evolved a strong aversion to the smell of rotting flesh.
 The human aversion to “the smell of death” is so strong that nearly all civilizations dispose of the dead by burying, burning, entombing, or burial at sea.